 - Drop down

 hands and arms on the keys, landing on the tips of your fingers in the rounded

-hand position, balancing the fall with flexible, but not loose, wrists.
+hand position, balancing the fall with flexible wrists.

 - Finish each

 movement by “rolling” hands arms and wrists forward and up from the keyboard.

 get into the habit of never finishing a phrase or a piece by pulling your hands

 down from the keys.
 Always up, with the wrists first!

 with your hands like a baby.
 Observe your wrists.